aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 # Hands-on React Server Components, Server Actions, and Forms in the Next.js App Router

-## Preperation

-- Download starter repo, make new repo and first commit during workshop
-- Prepare excalidraw and Next.js docs: create-next-app and composition patterns
-- Extend the attendee's screen to my mini-screen during slides
-- During coding, mirror my screen to the big screen, then extend to the mini screen with my repo and STEPS.md file.
-Split screen code/ikognito main display, excali/docs second.
-- Seed db
-- Write comments as I'm coding
-- Commit after each step

 ## What are server components?

 - Server components are a new feature in React 19, that allows you to run React components on the server.
 They never re-render, only run once on the server.